s-zaid-13/chainlit-image-generation/README.md

 ---

-## 🎓 Why Chainlit?
+## Why Chainlit?

-This project doubled as a hands-on exploration of **Python decorators** — `@cl.on_chat_start`, `@cl.on_message`, `@cl.on_settings_update`, and `@cl.action_callback` let Chainlit manage *when* code runs, instead of hand-rolling a rerun loop the way Streamlit requires.
-Chat history, streaming, style settings, and reasoning traces came essentially for free, leaving the actual generation logic as the only real work.
+This project was also a way to get hands-on with Python decorators.
+Hooks like `@cl.on_chat_start`, `@cl.on_message`, `@cl.on_settings_update`, and `@cl.action_callback` let Chainlit decide when each function runs, instead of writing a rerun loop the way Streamlit requires.
+Chat history, streaming, settings, and reasoning traces all worked without extra setup, so most of the actual work went into the generation logic itself.

-**Streamlit vs Chainlit, in one line:**
-> Streamlit is a canvas for any Python app.
-Chainlit is a stage built specifically for conversation.
+**In short:** Streamlit is a canvas for any kind of Python app.
+Chainlit is built specifically for conversation.

 | | Streamlit | Chainlit |
 |---|---|---|